wjohnson/pyapacheatlas/samples/redshift/README.md

-### Sample to Export Redshift Metadata and Create Custom entites in Purview
+### Sample to Export Redshift Metadata and Create Custom entities in Purview

 - Install and configure ODBC drivers for Redshift from [here](https://docs.aws.amazon.com/redshift/latest/mgmt/configure-odbc-connection.html)